-Molly brings a unique perspective to her writing with substantial experience working for nearly two decades as a mountain guide, outdoor educator and park ranger throughout the Western United States, Antarctica and South America.
+Molly brings a unique perspective to her writing with substantial experience working nearly two decades as a mountain guide, outdoor educator and climbing ranger throughout the Western United States, Antarctica and South America.
 She also is the recipient of several prestigious climbing and skiing grants.
-Her personal expeditions, many of which have included first ascents and descents, have taken her to places like Kyrgyzstan, Russia, Alaska, China, Nepal and most recently Myanmar for the first ascent of Southeast Asia’s disputed highest peak, Gamlang Razi (19,258 feet).
-She volunteers with Teton Rock Gym, the Alex Lowe Charitable Foundation’s Khumbu Climbing Center and as a Regional Editor for the American Alpine Club’s Accidents in North American Mountaineering.
+Her personal expeditions, many of which have included first ascents and descents, have taken her to places like Kyrgyzstan, Russia, Alaska, China, Nepal and most recently the Myanmar for the first ascent of Southeast Asia’s disputed highest peak, Gamlang Razi (19,258 feet).

-An engaging storyteller, Molly has spoken about her endeavors for groups like The Explorers Club, The Wilderness Society, TEDx and libraries, gear stores and student groups around the country.
+An engaging storyteller, Molly has spoken about her adventures to groups like The Explorers Club, The Wilderness Society, TEDx and libraries, gear stores and student groups around the country.
 These multi-media shows combine beautiful images with adventure and the historical, political, cultural and environmental issues which make that locale unique.
-Please contact Molly for your next event.

 Molly thoroughly enjoys teaching and her experiential, creative style is informed by her many years in outdoor education and guiding.
 Most recently, she was a part of the Grand Teton National Park’s Writer in the Park series and the Mountain Story Festival.
 Click here to contact Molly for your next event or workshop.

 In addition to the outdoor sports requisite to life in a mountain town, Molly spends her downtime elbows deep in whatever might be the latest craft project, volunteering with PetPartners and reading.
 She is the Director of the Andy Tyson Memorial Fund.